pergran1/pergran1/README.md

 ## About me

 I am interested in learning and develop more into data engineering and database management!
 I have a great understanding on how to analyze and manage data using **Python, R, SQL and Excel VBA.**

+But the things that I have a passion for now is ETL pipelines, data in the cloud and learning Scala and Java.

 - Some of the projects that I have been doing lately is regarding web scraping Fanfiction data and store the data in a database.
 I have been using Redshift in AWS but also a PostgreSQL so I can try different approaches on each database